 The product is an Intelligent Virtual Agent that engages with customers through multi-channel conversational interaction to resolve customer inquiries without human involvement.
 It utilizes Natural Language Understanding and Machine Learning to receive input from customers and make sense of it.
 The dialog flow manager, which is the part of the app we were working on, allows users to create custom conversations with given reactions performed by the chatbot – e.g. a reply, a redirect or retrieving information from the database.

 In case of this project, there were only some ideas as to what the end result should look like.
-The project was turned out to be a perfect material for the product design at its best – from the sole idea to a working product.
+The project was turned out to be a perfect material for the digital product design services at their best – from the sole idea to a working product.

 The Client needed help with the UI/UX side, having only some wireframes of what the product should look like.
 Our team advised the Client and collaborated on that portion of the app to make sure that it met all the expectations.
 Defining the requirements was not a one-time job, though, as our team often suggested what can be added or improved in the app, and helped define new requirements.
 As the project was limited in time and needed a specified end result, we had to think of the best ways to approach the issues and manage the expectations towards the project.
 Setting the right priorities and developing the elements that really matter in the first place helps set the path for the development process.